The Most Lovable Fluffy Cat Breeds (Spoiler: They’re All Equally Lovable)

 7. British Shorthair

-These cats are easygoing, adaptable, and affectionate.
-British Shorthair cats can get along with all members of the household and love to show their families their silly side.
-These felines can be pretty quiet and sometimes reserved, but enjoy just spending time with you.
+These cats are easygoing and affectionate.
+Owners say that their British Shorthair cats can get along with all members of the household and love to show their silly side.
+These kitties can also be pretty quiet and sometimes reserved, but they enjoy family time, too.

 With a plush, thick coat, the British Shorthair can benefit from regular grooming, especially during shedding season.
-Weekly brushing can help prevent mats and keep the coat healthy.
+Weekly brushing prevents mats and keeps their long coat healthy.
+Also, bathing should be done cautiously — once every four to six weeks — to avoid stripping their coat of essential oils.
+Use a mild, cat-specific shampoo and dilute it with water before applying.

 8. Exotic Shorthair

-For a cat that’s quite similar to the Persian, but requires much less grooming, you have the Exotic Shorthair.
-Although this cat may not be quite as fluffy as the Persian, the Exotic is still a cat with a lush, dense, and plush coat – similar to the British Shorthair.
-And again, like the British Shorthair, the Exotic Shorthair has short hair, round features, and a teddy-bear look.
+For a cat that’s quite similar to the Persian but requires much less grooming, you have the Exotic Shorthair.
+Although this cat may not be quite as fluffy as the Persian, the Exotic is still a cat with a lush, dense, and plush coat — similar to the British Shorthair.

 Exotic Shorthairs are quiet, loyal, sweet, and extremely affectionate.
-These cats love attention, but are also playful and enjoy chasing a toy just as much as they do to sleep in your lap.
+These cats love attention, but are also playful and enjoy chasing a toy just as much as they like sleeping in your lap.

-With the Exotic Shorthair, you don’t have to worry about tangles or mats, but regular brushing will help cut down on shedding.
+With the Exotic Shorthair, you don’t have to worry about tangles or mats, but regular brushing will help cut down on shedding — just once a week.
 Because of their minimal grooming needs compared to the Persian, cat lovers often call Exotics the “lazy man’s Persian.”

 9. RagaMuffin